Fresh hot bread and brie - The perfect

-Use 1/4 of the bread recipe on the Recipe page, for 1 loaf.
+Use 1/4 of the freezer bread recipe on the Bread page, for 1 loaf.
 Roll the dough out into a rectangle so that the width is the length of your bread pan.
 It should be about 1/4 - 1/2 inch thick.

 Reconstitute 4 oz. sun-dried tomatoes in minimal boiling water.
 Chop into fine pieces.
 OR, use fresh tomatos, finely chopped and mixed with the following:

 Crush with mortar & pestle and add to tomatoes: